frontiersin/frontons-fe-training/intermediate/assessment/README.md

 ## Checkpoints
 Assignment-checkpoints have been created to help enforce proper hands-on learning.
 These checkpoints mark milestones at which you are expected to be fully capable to implement certain concepts independently.
 ### Checkpoint 1:
-*Skills*: NodeJS, NPM, TS
+*Skills*: NodeJS, NPM, TS.
 *Expectation*: To have an understanding on how to create NodeJS APIs and create server to render application in conjunction with TS.
 These APIs are very basic ones, that require know-how of JS more than anything.
 The application should be consuming these APIs instead of the static JSON.
 Resources:
   [APIs](/intermediate/resources/API.md)

 ### Checkpoint 2:
-Skills: Vue3, Vite
+Skills: Vue3, Vite.
 Expectation: The application should now be completely transformed into a SPA (Single Page Application) using Vue3.
 All functionalities should be working as expected and state managed properly.
 Resources:
   [Design](/intermediate/resources/designs/dashboard.png)